SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/calculation.md

 ### Ideal Cycle Amount and Ideal Cycle Time (1), (2), (3)

 The Ideal Cycle Amount describes the maximum quantity that can be applied within a certain period of time, see formula (1).
-Due to the fact that this value can only be achieved by an ideal machine, the cycle quantity is described as ideal (this applies to all sizes described as ideal).
+This value can only be achieved by an ideal machine, therefore the cycle quantity is described as ideal.
+This applies to all sizes described as ideal.

 ![Ideal cycle amount](/images/oee/theory/theory-ideal-cycle-amount-formula.png)

-Its equivalent represents the Ideal Cycle Time, see formula (2).
+Its counterpart represents the Ideal Cycle Time, see formula (2).

 ![Ideal cycle time](/images/oee/theory/theory-ideal-cycle-time-formula.png)